RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 3. Open the HUD Tab
 4. At the bottom of the Hud Tab, Click the Pitwall Section
 5. Click DSX.
+6. You can alter behaviour for Braking and acceleration.
-6. Follow the Guide on How to use the HUD tab for more information.
+7. Follow the Guide on How to use the HUD tab for more information.